Peter Asher: 1990–2010

+Current

 In 2011, Asher was the executive producer of the Listen to Me: Buddy Holly compilation album and also music supervisor, producer, and co-host of the Buddy Holly: Listen to Me; The Ultimate Buddy Party PBS Pledge Special.
 Performed and filmed in front of a live audience the Buddy Holly tribute concert aired as PBS Pledge Special in December 2011 and May and June 2012.
 The Special received the highest 2012 Silver Telly Award in the Category of TV Programs, Segments, or Promotional Pieces.

 Asher was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to the British music industry.

-In May 2017, Asher debuted a weekly, hour-long series on the brand-new Sirius XM Radio station for The Beatles called "From Me To You".
+In May 2017, Asher debuted a weekly, hour-long series on the Sirius XM Radio station for The Beatles called "From Me To You".
 He also announced with commentary the Top 100 Beatles countdown "All Together Now" on The Beatles Channel that first aired on Sirius XM Radio on the Labor Day Weekend in 2017, and is frequently replayed.

 Since 2016, Peter Asher has been playing shows, including one at the Edmonton Folk Music Festival, as part of a duo with Albert Lee that showcases songs from both their careers.
 He currently resides in Venice, California.

 In 2018, Asher began performing with Jeremy Clyde of Chad & Jeremy fame.

 Personal life

+Asher's actress sister, Jane, had a five-year relationship with musician Paul McCartney in 1963, McCartney had offered his unrecorded song, A World Without Love to the Peter and Gordon duo.

-Asher had a short-lived relationship with singer Millie Small, also known as Millie, who sang "My Boy Lollipop".
+Asher had a short-lived relationship with singer Millie Small, which she later described as platonic.
+Also known as Millie, she was best known for her hit single, "My Boy Lollipop" issued by record label, Island Records.
+She died in London in 2020.

-Asher's daughter is musician, director, and producer Victoria Asher.
+Asher's wife of forty-years Wendy Worth, are parents to their daughter, musician, director, and producer Victoria Asher.